MuktadirHassan/express-esbuild/README.md

 ## Description

-This is a boilerplate for getting started with an Express server using Typescript, Prisma, and ESbuild.
+This is a boilerplate for getting started with an Express server using Typescript, Prisma, Kysely and ESbuild.
 It provides a basic setup to quickly kickstart your Express-based projects.

 ## Tools and Technologies

 - Express: A popular web framework for Node.js.
 - Typescript: A superset of JavaScript that adds static typing.
 - ESbuild: A fast JavaScript bundler and minifier.
+- Kysely: A SQL query builder for Typescript.
 - Prisma: An open-source database toolkit for TypeScript and Node.js.
+Used for migrations and type generation for Kyseley.
+Don't need to use Prisma Client for this boilerplate.

 ## Usage